Motorola to unveil 'Edge 20' series on August 17

-New Delhi, Aug 10 (IANS) Lenovo-owned smartphone brand Motorola has announced that it will launch its upcoming "Edge 20" smartphone series on August 17.
+New Delhi: Lenovo-owned smartphone brand Motorola has announced that it will launch its upcoming "Edge 20" smartphone series on August 17.

 "Change the game and top the leaderboard with the fastest 576Hz touch rate in the all-new #motorolaedge20. #FindYourEdge and emerge victorious as it launches 17th Aug, 12 PM on @Flipkart," the company wrote on micro-blogging site Twitter.